lukemadera/grunt-font-awesome-vars/README.md

 # grunt-font-awesome-vars

-Simple file read/write plugin to update the font-awesome variables.less file @fa-font-path (i.e. for use with Bower to install font-awesome - which you then need to edit variables.less to the correct font-path.
-This plugin automates that process - both for the first time and in case you update the font-awesome bower plugin or want other developers to use bower install and have it "just work" without having to remember to edit the variables.less file after each install/update).
+Simple file read/write plugin to update the font-awesome variables.less and/or _variables.scss file(s) @fa-font-path and/or $fa-font-path (i.e. for use with Bower to install font-awesome - which you then need to edit variables.less / _variables.scss to the correct font-path.
+This plugin automates that process - both for the first time and in case you update the font-awesome bower plugin or want other developers to use bower install and have it "just work" without having to remember to edit the variables.less / _variables.scss file after each install/update).

 ## Getting Started
 This plugin requires Grunt `~0.4.1`